 Simple products are easier to understand and use.
 When users can immediately grasp what your product does, they're more likely to adopt and stick with it.

+As a Fractional CTO, I help you maintain the simplicity mindset.
 Simplicity isn't about removing features, it's about removing the wrong features.
 It's about focusing on what matters most and doing that really well.

 A Personal Reflection